iris-hep/iris-hep.github.io/pages/docs/sows.md

   * evolution due to available funds, project goals, updates to tasks & deliverables by and successful delivery in previous years

+Please prepare both a standard budget sheet as in an NSF proposal (i.e. the "form 1030", your grant admin may need to make a temporary proposal in
+Fastlane/Research.gov to do this) covering the 1 year budget.

-The justification should contain the information normally expected from [an NSF proposal budget justification](https://www.nsf.gov/pubs/policydocs/pappg18_1/pappg_2.jsp#IIC2g).
+In addition you should write a budget justification which contains the information normally expected from [an NSF proposal budget justification](https://www.nsf.gov/pubs/policydocs/pappg18_1/pappg_2.jsp#IIC2g).
 The budget described should however be limited to funds required for a _single_ year and the defined time period, which should be noted explicitly in the justification.
-For example, "IRIS-HEP Year 1:
+For example, "IRIS-HEP Year 2:
-1 September, 2018 - 31 August, 2019" or similar should appear near the top
+1 September, 2019 - 31 August, 2020" or similar should appear near the top
 of the document.

   In addition to the standard budget justification information, additional